patricklafrance/wmfnext-shell/CONTRIBUTING.md

 ### install

-Install the npm dependencies for every packages of the monorepo.
+Install the npm dependencies for every packages of the monorepo and setup the project.

 Depending of the packages, the setup step will perform a number of required additional installation tasks using the `postinstall` npm hook.